 1. You’re not sure if it’s worth investing

-In order to know whether it’s a good idea to invest in a vacation rental for tourists, you’ll need to have a financial first, and then calculate an actual budget after.
+In order to know whether it’s a good idea to invest in a vacation rental for tourists, you’ll need to have a financial plan first, and then calculate an actual budget after.
 Can you afford all the expenses?
 Experts recommend not taking out a loan higher than 30% of your income, and to expect the unexpected.
 That means, leave room (financially) for any problems that could occur or things that you didn’t calculate before.

 It’s also better not to expect reservations immediately and to put aside a sum of your budget in case the business takes a few months to take off.